01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day1.md

 # Exercise 3: Train test split

 The goal of this exercise is to learn to split a data set.
 It is important to understand why we split the data in two sets.
-To put it in a nutshell: the Machine Learning algorithms learns on the training data and is evaluates on the data that hasn't seen before: the testing data.
+To put it in a nutshell: the Machine Learning model learns on the training data and evaluates on the data the model hasn't seen before: the testing data.

 This video gives a basic and nice explanation: https://www.youtube.com/watch?v=_vdMKioCXqQ